thejud/text-processing-cookbook/README.md

 gnu parallel package, which allows you to easily limit the number of concurrent proceses without the complexity of parallel.
 Very useful for running N jobs in parallel inside a simple for loop.

+## Visualization

+There are a few tools that are useful for quick and dirty visualization.

+### Sparklines

+[sparklines](https://github.com/deeplook/sparklines) is a small tool (and python module) for quick numeric visualization:

+    seq 10 | gshuf | sparklines
+   ▂▅▄▃▆▁▇█▃▆

 ## Misc